Continuous Integration/Continuous Deployment (CI/CD)

 -

-docker-bake.hcl: This file is used to define the different Docker build targets that we want to build when we push changes to the main branch.
-This file is used by thebuild-and-release.ymlworkflow file to build the different Docker images that the devcontainer uses and push those images to Docker hub.
+docker-bake.hcl: This file is responsible for:- Defining the different Docker build targets that we want to build when we push changes to the main branch

 To learn more about Github workflows, please see the following links: